intel/openvino-ai-plugins-gimp/Docs/user_guide_for_windos_users.md

 ### Pre-requisite for execute on Intel NPU

 >__Notes:__ To get NPU support, please following below configurations.
 If you are not seeking NPU version, you also can run this pulgin on any Intel CPU and GPU which OpenVINO™ is supported.
+Please note only Intel's ARC GPU is supported incase you have external GPU.

 - Hardware:
   - Intel Core Ultra platform